Berkay-Kuzu/Swift-Basics-Notes/README.md

 # Swift-Notes
-You can find Swift programming basic, intermediate, and advanced topics in this repository.
+You can find Swift programming topics in this repository.